Carley Ernst: Career

 On 3 June 2015, Ernst signed with the Perth Lynx for the 2015–16 WNBL season.
 She helped lead the Lynx to a second place regular season finish with a 16–8 win–loss record, and went on to score 17 points in the team's semi-final win over the first-seeded Townsville Fire.
 With the win, the Lynx advanced to the WNBL grand final for the first time since 1999.
 There they were outclassed by the defending champion Townsville (who made it to the grand final via the preliminary final), losing the best-of-three series 2–0.
 She appeared in all 27 games for the Lynx in 2015–16, averaging 11.6 points and 3.6 rebounds per game.
 She remained in Perth during the 2016 off-season and joined the Kalamunda Eastern Suns of the State Basketball League.

 On 28 April 2016, Ernst re-signed with the Lynx for the 2016–17 WNBL season.
 She helped lead the Lynx finish third in the regular season with a 15–9 win–loss record; the Lynx went on to lose 2–1 to the Dandenong Rangers in the semi-finals.
 Ernst appeared in all 27 games for the Lynx in 2016–17, averaging 13.3 points, 7.3 rebounds and 1.2 assists per game.
 Following her second season with the Lynx, Ernst joined the Frankston Blues for the 2017 SEABL season.

 After a season with the Dandenong Rangers in 2017–18, she joined ACS Sepsi SIC in Romania in February 2018.

 She returned to the Rangers for the 2018–19 season and then played for the Bendigo Spirit in 2019–20 and the 2020 WNBL Hub season.
 In January 2022, she joined the Melbourne Boomers for the rest of the 2021–22 season.
 With the Southside Flyers in 2022–23, she played her 250th WNBL game.

+In 2024, Ernst helped the Waverley Falcons win the NBL1 South championship while earning grand final MVP honours.
+She went on to help the Falcons win the NBL1 National championship at the 2024 NBL1 National Finals.